 In company of our Turkish friend Sinem, we board a caique to Butterfly Valley, a little, secluded paradise accessible only from the sea.
 Thanks to its isolation, Butterfly Valley has been untouched by mass tourism and has kept a genuine, laidback, slightly hippie vibe.

+The beauty of the place and the great feeling of being plunged into nature compensate us for the effort.
+After the hard slog, cooling down in the crystal clear waters is all we long for.
 It’s 4 pm when we get back to Oludeniz.
 We’ve already had an intense day and feel a bit tired, however, the call of adventure is too tempting.

 Since morning we have been watching paragliders flying above our heads.
 Sinem explains to us that Oludeniz is one of the most popular paragliding destinations in the world, thanks to the proximity of Mt.
 Babadag to the spectacular sandy bay.